-In a cocktail shaker filled with ice, pour the whiskey, apricot brandy, lemon juice, and simple syrup.
+In a cocktail shaker, pour the whiskey, apricot brandy, lemon juice, and simple syrup.
+Fill with ice.

 - Try various bourbons in this drink to see which style you enjoy most.
 It's fabulous with a really bold whiskey because the whiskey punches right through the sweet fruits.
 Then again, you may enjoy it with a super smooth brand.
 It's definitely worth exploring the options.

 - There are a number of good apricot brandy options available today and most will be sweetened liqueurs rather than true eau-de-vie fruit brandy.

 - Depending on the apricot brandy you pour, you may need to back off the sugar a little.